ddmitov/perl-executing-browser/README.md

 ## Runtime Requirements

 * Qt libraries - Qt4 libraries, if you compiled the program using Qt4 classes, or Qt5 libraries, if you compiled the program using Qt5 classes.
-* Perl 5 distribution - any standard Linux, Mac or Windows Perl distribution.
+* Perl5 distribution - any standard Linux, Mac or Windows Perl distribution.
-* ```unzip``` binary - only if you want to run scripts from ZIP packages.

 ## Limitations